Hacks-On/CollegeLink/README.md

 ### Future enhancements :

-- Making different database segments for different colleges and assigning a unique key to students of a particular college.
+- Making _different database segments_ for _different colleges_ and assigning a _unique key_ to students of a particular college.
 This way, this app can be uniquely used by each college throughout the world.
 Although, to implement this, a strong and huge database will be required.
 Luckily, Firebase itself offers such a service(_paid_) which can make this application production-ready.
-- Adding the feature to create a group by selecting certain users and starting a group chat.
+- Adding the feature to _create a group_ by selecting certain users and starting a group chat.
-- Creating drop-down menus for adding a lot more skills from every tech-domain.
+- Creating _drop-down menus for adding a lot more skills_ from every tech-domain.
-- Extending the app to non-tech fields as well.
+- Extending the app to _non-tech fields_ as well.
 A seperate space can be created for users interested in these fields and same functionalities can be implemented in that space as well.
+- _UI/UX improvements_ to match the modern trends of social media.